 Once enabled, the app will calculate the correct calories for you based only on the macros and without rounding or subtracting calories from fiber and sugar alcohols.

 For example, if you had 116g of protein, 168g of carbs, and 49g of fat, the app would say you ate 1577 calories (116 x 4 + 168 x 4 + 49 x 9).

 Macro calories will ensure that you are always eating the right amount of calories for your goal and open up the possibility of just focusing on hitting your calories and protein.
 If you tried to do this while using label calories, it would introduce too much variation in the actual calories you are consuming due to the issues outlined earlier.

 1. Tracking Alcohol May Be Harder

-If you search for alcoholic drinks, you will notice they have calories but usually no protein, carbs, and fat.
+If you search for alcoholic drinks, you will notice they have calories but usually no protein, carbs, or fat.
 That's because alcohol is also a macronutrient and contributes to calories.
 Alcohol has 7 calories per gram but is not included in the displayed nutrition information.
-Since alcohol grams are not included with the nutrition information and these drinks don't have much protein, carbs, or fat, you will notice that search results will say they have very low calories.
+Since alcohol grams are not included in the nutrition information and these drinks don't have much protein, carbs, or fat, you will notice that search results will say they have very low calories.
 See the example below.

 We recommend you track alcohol completely differently regardless of whether you have Macro Calories enabled or not.
 Here's what we recommend.